-A bitmap effect is applied to two selected objects (top) and to a group of objects (bottom).
+A bitmap effect is applied to two selected objects (previous page) and to a group of objects (this page).

 To apply a bitmap effect to an image area, choose a drawing tool, draw a closed shape to select the area you want, convert the shape to a lens, and then apply an effect to the lens.
-For more information about using lenses, see "Lenses" on page 489.
+For more information about using lenses, see "Lenses" on page 525.